FEISystems/ms-macwis-prototype/README.md

 This repo includes all products associated with MS macwits prototype, including source code, support documentation, issue tracking and work management.
 This document describes the process to build this prototype that includes Technologies, Team and Use Instructions.

+You can see live demo [here](http://msmacwis.azurewebsites.net) or http://msmacwis.azurewebsites.net.

 ## Technologies
 MS macwis prototype uses modern, open technologies, with agile (scrum) process to manage, design, coding, testing and deploy it.
 We also have a live demo site to show final results.
 The following standards and guidance are used or referred in this prototype.